-By calling 1 (844) SAFEROH, students and adults can share information with district and law enforcement officials regarding threats to school or student safety, such as bullying, suicides, or violence.
+By calling 1 (844) SAFEROH, students and adults can share information with district ent officials regarding threats to school or student safety, such as d law er bullying, suicides, or violence.

 Callers may remain anonymous or share their contact information for possible follow-up.
 The line will accept both calls and texts 24 hours a day, 7 days a week.